-rights impact of the company's activities and not just on the business risk.
-Our research indicated that companies which are undertaking sophisticated human rights due diligence processes feel significantly more confident about dealing with possible legal claims, as they will be able to show the extent of steps they have taken.
+It is evident that developments in the law and other regulation are an important factor in how companies respond to HRDD.
+HRDD is similar to due diligence in other legal contexts in that it is an objective standard by which a defendant can show compliance with a certain duty of care, and it is a contextual enquiry, which takes into account what the reasonable or prudent company knew or ought to have known in the circumstances.
+However, HRDD is different from other due diligence in that it focusses on the human rights impact of the company's activities and not just on the business risk.
+Our research indicated that companies which are undertaking sophisticated, dedicated HRDD processes feel significantly more confident about dealing with possible legal claims, as they will be able to show the extent of steps they have taken.
 For example, an interviewee from a large multinational indicated that there is a move away from the past concerns that more reporting leads to more liabilities, with their legal counsel being keen for more transparency of their human rights processes.
 Another company indicated that if a company has internal initiatives in place, sets up policies, activates multifunctional teams, and discloses those activities publically, it was felt that the public would not really blame them for not doing anything, because they were doing something within their control.

-Interestingly, our research confirmed that companies would generally prefer clearer regulation over uncertainty and inconsistency,155 as it was indicated that where adherence to certain rights forms part of regulation, it is much easier to obtain support internally in a company.
-For example, it has been shown that those human rights which are generally regulated, such as health and safety and labour rights, have a higher likelihood of being considered as part of due diligence processes, most notably by companies which are not undertaking comprehensive or express human rights due diligence.
-One interviewee stated that whereas they previously wanted to 'think positively', they had changed their mind and now believed that legislative change is needed, as 'sometimes you just need the forceful push.'
-Another interviewee stated that regulation tends to 'mainstream' the issues and referred to the example of statutory requirements regarding the percentage of women on the board, which resulted in the issue swiftly being 'fixed' after the legislation was adopted.
+Interestingly, our research confirmed that companies would generally prefer clearer regulation over uncertainty and inconsistency.117.
+For example, it has been shown that those human rights which are generally regulated, such as health and safety and labour rights, have a higher likelihood of being considered as part of due diligence processes, most notably by companies which are not undertaking comprehensive or dedicated HRDD.118 One interviewee stated that whereas they previously wanted